bast/download-web-outlook/README.md

 # download-web-outlook

-Scripts to download emails and attachments from Outlook on the web using the MS Graph API.
+Python script to download emails and attachments from Outlook on the web using the MS Graph API.